Trash Talk #9

 Luckily, most Aussies know how to use a bin â€“ and that puts us ahead of many other countries.
 But there is still a wee way for us to go.
 We could, perhaps, do worse than adopting a little of that Texan attitude.

-Bye for now, Aussie Skip Bags— Posted over 5 years ago
+Bye for now, Aussie Skip Bags— Posted about 11 years ago

 Trash Talk #6